ericwhitcomb/User-Interface/README.md

 - [ ] Create a new page based off of a navigation item.
 Create your own layout using box model and `display: inline-block;`

-- [ ] Change all the image tags into background images instead
+- [x] Change all the image tags into background images instead (only did the logo)

 - [ ] Research CSS animations and see how you could implement some ideas when hovering over buttons or navigation items